First fines arrive for Whitehall party lockdown offences

 The Metropolitan Police said on Tuesday that investigators were referring 20 notices to the ACRO Criminal Records Office, which is responsible for issuing the penalties.

-They made it clear that more fines may be issued as inquiries continue.
+They made clear that further fines could be issued as they continued with their inquiries.

+The leaving do in 70 Whitehall was reportedly held for Hannah Young, a former home affairs policy adviser who was taking up the post of deputy consul general in New York.

+There were reported to be about 20 people present and that alcohol was consumed.
+It was not one of the events under investigation where Boris Johnson attended.

 Register for free to continue reading